Brain implant helps woman with ALS communicate

 Not everyone with ALS loses the ability to communicate, but 80% will experience at least some difficulties, according to the Motor Neuron Disease Association.

-"We wanted to give these patients back their dignity," Ramsay said.
+"We wanted to give these patients back their dignity," Ramsey said.

 Many other diseases and conditions can also lead to someone becoming locked into their body, including multiple sclerosis, brain stem strokes and accidents that result in an injured and dysfunctional nervous system.
 All outcomes involve losing control of your body.
-"It's a completely harrowing situation ... as people are still cognizant," Ramsay said.
+"It's a completely harrowing situation ... as people are still cognizant," Ramsey said.

+Since her ALS diagnosis, "My life has changed completely," de Bruijne wrote.

+When sharing her own experiences, she talks of the things she misses most.
+"I miss spontaneous things, I miss (easily) going out with my family and friends.
+I miss (speaking), to eat and to drink and all (those) social aspects," she said.
+"I miss my job, my patients and the responsibility of my job.
+I miss being alone.
+I miss walking outdoors and many, many other things."

-One option for communication when people are locked in is through tracking their eyes.
-Blinks can help answer simple questions, but this "is an extremely limited means of communicating," Ramsay said.
+A common option for communication when people are locked in is through their eyes.
+Blinks can help answer simple questions, but this "is an extremely limited means of communicating," Ramsey said.

-More advanced answers or actions are possible using software that tracks eye movements on a screen to select letters or initiate certain actions based on where someone is looking.
-This is more commonly used by patients, including de Bruijne, but can be limited by the need for adequate lighting to enable eye movements to register.

-"The eye tracker cannot work if the lighting is not good," added Ramsay.
+As with de Bruijne, more advanced answers or actions are possible using software that tracks eye movements on a screen to select letters or initiate certain actions based on where someone is looking.
+But "the eye tracker cannot work if the lighting is not good," Ramsey reiterated.

 His team's new brain computer interface avoids the need to track eye movement, instead detecting signals straight from the brain when someone is thinking about moving a muscle.

-Though a locked-in person might have lost the ability to convey messages, "the brain still does its work to generate electricity," Ramsay said.
+Though a locked-in person might have lost the ability to convey messages, "the brain still does its work to generate electricity," Ramsey said.

 How the implant works

 The brain-computer interface is fully inside the body.
-"It's completely invisible," Ramsay said.
+"It's completely invisible," Ramsey said.

 Electrodes are implanted over the motor cortex region of the brain, which controls movement, and wired to a transmitter the size of a pacemaker that's been implanted in the patient's chest.
 This transmitter communicates with a receiver connected to a computer screen showing letters on a grid.